Top 5 things to do in Palma Nova, Majorca

 For grown-up fun in Magaluf

 Magaluf is known to be a more boisterous base than Palma Nova, so if you've tried all the options on our list of things to do in Palma Nova and want to turn the volume up, you can't get much more high energy than the area's super clubs.
 BCM Planet Dance is one of the top 10 dance clubs in the world attracting many big name DJs, and up to six thousand revellers a night.
 Alternatively you can try one of the area's latest all day beach clubs like Wave House where you can shop, sunbathe, surf and sway to the music in one open air beachside location.

 If you're looking for a resort in Majorca that's perfect for families, or want to dip your toe into the myriad of options in Magaluf but not dive all the way in, you can enjoy a great holiday armed just with this list of things to do in Palma Nova.
-Don't miss the current deals from Thomson on holidays to Majorca, and remember to check our guides to see when to go to Palma Nova for the best holiday weather.
+Don't miss the current deals from TUI on holidays to Majorca, and remember to check our guides to see when to go to Palma Nova for the best holiday weather.

 Get FREE travel offers

 Sign up to receive the latest deals and exclusive discounts on holidays, flights, hotels and more, plus inspiration on where to go when